Skip to main content

 Kansas

 Kansas has one of the highest turkey densities in the country with both Rio Grande and Eastern birds in an overlap zone.
-OTC spring tags are available at just $77.50 NR, the season is exceptionally generous (Apr 1–May 31, the longest in the US), and over 95% of the state holds turkeys.
-Walk-In Hunting Access (WIHA) provides excellent public opportunities.
+OTC spring tags are available at $77.50 NR, and the season is the longest in the US at two full months (Apr 1–May 31).
+Over 95% of the state holds turkeys.
+Walk-In Hunting Access (WIHA) provides excellent public-land opportunities without needing to lease private ground.

-Longest spring season (2 months) + OTC tags + high densities = top turkey state
+Longest spring season (2 months) + OTC tags + Rio Grande/Eastern overlap

 #2